eating beaver stew

 Yet, not everyone is familiar with this aquatic animal as foodstuff.

 I remember the first time I helped field dress a beaver and prepare the fur.
 At the time we didn't think much about the idea of eating the meat.
-Today though, while I'm am avid supporter of fishing, hunting, and responsible harvesting of animals - I also believe that we need to do so in a way that connects us back to the core values of our ancestors.
-Early settlers, Indians, and other populations that lived in what we now call Canada and the United States would hunt out of necessity but they made sure to consume everything that they caught.
+Today though, while I'm an avid supporter of fishing, hunting, and responsible harvesting of animals - I also believe that we need to do so in a way that connects us back to the core values of our ancestors.
+Early settlers, Native Americans, and other Indigenous peoples who lived in what we now call Canada and the United States would hunt out of necessity but they made sure to consume everything that they caught.

 beaver sitting in some reeds on a log